OrdinaryMagician/umeshtools/README.md

   in the datafile (indices will be remapped).
 - **dxconv** : Converts anivfile back and forth between the original packed XY11Z10 and the Deus Ex padded XYZ16 vertex formats.
-- **vertdup** : [TODO] Lists groups of vertices that are identical.
-  (same position in all frames, optionally also same uvs in all referenced triangles and same texture numbers)
-- **vertdedup** : [TODO] Merges identical vertices.
-Note that this may cause undesired results. vertmerge is available as a manual alternative.
+- **vertdedup** : Merges identical vertices.
+Note that this may cause undesired results.
+[TODO] Allow specifying ranges of vertices to isolate the merging among.
-- **vertmerge** : [TODO] Merges all specified vertices together as long as they have the same position in all frames.
 - **umeshview** : Small SDL2 program for displaying models.
 WASD for movement, Q and E to move up and down, arrow keys for rotation, page up and page down to roll, home to reset animation parameters, end to reset camera parameters.